majidsamadi/sonic_clone/README.md

 # Sonic Clone Game

-This project is a demonstration of my software development skills, showcasing proficiency in Object-Oriented Programming (OOP), design patterns, and adherence to SOLID principles.
+This project is a demonstration of my software development skills that what I can do within a day, showcasing proficiency in Object-Oriented Programming (OOP), design patterns, and adherence to SOLID principles.
 The game does not include a narrative or story, and its primary purpose is to illustrate best practices in software design and development.

 ## Table of Contents